-Wednesday 9th February 7PM in AI Headquarters
+Wednesday 9th February 7PM in AI Headquarters Blanchardstown (location)

 The Pleiades star cluster is a fantastic sight in the night skies atthe moment.
 Want to see it up close and personal?
-Come along to our watch in Blanchardstown, where everyone will get a chance to look through some of the largest telescopes in Ireland at this amazing planet.
+Come along to our watch in Blanchardstown, where everyone will get a chance to look through some of the largest telescopes in Ireland at this amazing constellation.

 The Moon photographed at our Moon Watch in March 2019 by David Moore.
 A quick ‘snap’ with a Canon EOS 700D camera through an 8-inch telescope at f/6.3.
 We’ll have an adapter you can clip to your smartphone to take your own Moon photo at the event!